avil13/vue-act-master/packages/example/README.md

 ### Map of project:

 ```
+├── main.js   . . . . . // Connection of vue-act-master and actions
 ├── App.vue . . . . . . // Adding a DI and subscribe to login events
 ├── acts
 │   ├── auth  . . . . . // Action Folder